2 Tbsp (14 g)ground flaxseeds

 flaked sea salt

-- In a small bowl, mix together the flaxseeds and water and set aside to gel.
+- In a small bowl, mix together the flaxseeds and water.
+Set aside.

-- Fill a medium saucepan halfway with water, and bring to a boil.
-Place a large glass or ceramic heat-safe bowl on top of the saucepan.
-This is called a 'double boiler'.
+- Fill a saucepan halfway with water and bring to a boil.
+Place a large heat-safe bowl on top of the saucepan.
+Add the chocolate and coconut oil, mixing until it's all melted.

-- Now add the brown sugar, and mix until well combined.
-Remove the bowl from the saucepan and be careful as the bowl will now be hot.
+- Then add the brown sugar and mix well.
+Remove the bowl from the saucepan.
+Be careful as the bowl will be hot.

-- To the same bowl, add the gelled flaxseeds, chopped almonds, vanilla, baking powder, and salt.
-Stir until everything is well combined.
+- To the same bowl, add the flaxseed mixture, almonds, and vanilla.
+Stir to combine.

-- The cookies can be stored in an airtight container on the counter for up to 3 days.
+- Store in an airtight container on the counter for up to 3 days.

 Let us know what you think